huilyu2/project-spring2017/part2/README.md

 * Approach:

-  histogram (number of trips for each route as x-axis, count of routes as y-axis, "Purples" colormap, dashed grid line on y-axis)
+  histgram (number of trips for each route as x-axis, count of routes as y-axis, "Purples" colormap, dashed grid line on y-axis)

 * Explanation:

-  Histogram is one of the best ways to demonstrate the distribution.
+  Histgram is one of the best ways to demonstrate the distribution.
 The result shows that it is an obvious right-skewed distribution.
 I set the colormap to intuitively see the tendency of the data based on the depth of the color.
 Besides, I only turn on the grid line on y-axis since the edges of each bar can defintely represent the exact value of x-axis.

   It can be found that for section "150-200", there is no value.
 I suppose it should be a key feature.